Manage data links

 - Elements that have a pending update available appear with the green update icon on them (see Manually update linked elements).

-- Each data source appears next to the first slide that contains an element linked to it.
+The right side of the dialog lists the linked data sources.
+Each data source appears next to the first slide that contains an element linked to it.
+The list shows data sources as follows:

 When you hover over an element placeholder in a slide thumbnail, the element's linked data source highlights on the list.
 A tooltip displays the name of the worksheet, the file path of the workbook, the element's current update state, and the last time the element received new data from Excel.

 To open the linked Excel range of an element, on the list of slide thumbnails, double-click the element's placeholder.
-If the linked Excel workbook is unavailable, the element datasheet opens instead (see Update linked elements without Excel data sources).
+If think-cell can't connect to the linked Excel workbook or worksheet, in the dialog, a red question mark appears next to the workbook or worksheet, and the element datasheet opens instead (see Manage the data in linked elements without using Excel data sources).

 Note: You can keep the Data Links dialog open while you edit your slides and linked data.